 Why is review gating banned by Google?

-"Don't discourage or prohibit negative reviews or selectively solicit positive reviews from customers."
+“Don’t discourage or prohibit negative reviews or selectively solicit positive reviews from customers.” — Google Maps User Contributed Content Policy

+It violates selective solicitation rules.
 Directing only satisfied customers to Google is the definition of selectively soliciting positive reviews.

-It doesn't matter if you also collect negative feedback internally — if the Google link only appears for happy customers, you're gating.
+It misrepresents actual customer experience.
 A restaurant with a 4.9 rating but a 30% internal complaint rate is misleading potential guests.
-Google's review system is designed to reflect reality, not a curated version of it.

-When consumers can't trust Google reviews, they stop relying on them for decisions.
-That hurts every business — including restaurants collecting reviews honestly.
-And for restaurants in particular, this matters: a 0.1 difference in Google rating can measurably impact revenue.
+It erodes trust across the entire ecosystem.
+When consumers can’t trust Google reviews, they stop relying on them for decisions.
+That hurts every business.

 Review gating and FTC regulations (2024 update)